 PPL(A) is the first step in a typical flight training.
-It builts the basic intuitions, knowledge and skills toward being a pilot.
-During PPL training the students will learn how to feel the aircraft and the surrounding factors.
-They will learn how to land an aircraft solo along with how to plan and navigate cross country flights.
-After succesful course completion students will be able to control an aircraft by themselves.
+It builds the basic intuitions, knowledge and skills toward becoming a pilot.
+During PPL training you will learn how to feel the aircraft and the surrounding factors.
+You will also learn how to land an aircraft solo along with how to plan and navigate cross country flights.
+After successful course completion you will be able to control an aircraft by yourself.

-PPL(A) is considered to be the first step towards different objectives such as being a recreational pilot or commanding huge commercial jets for an airline company.
+PPL(A) is the first step towards such different objectives such as becoming a recreational pilot or commanding huge commercial jets for an airline company.

-Each person applying for a private pilot’s license must meet the following conditions:
+Each person applying for a PPL must meet the following criteria:

 - being not less than 16 years old at commencement of the theoretical course,

 - being not less than 17 years old on the date of issue of the license

 - pass the official theory exams covering 9 subjects